BBC Radio 4: Relay stations

 The BBC Home Service was the predecessor of Radio 4 and broadcast between 1939 and 1967.
 It had regional variations and was broadcast on medium wave with a network of VHF FM transmitters being added from 1955.
 Radio 4 replaced it on 30 September 1967, when the BBC restructured and renamed its domestic radio stations, in response to the challenge of offshore radio.
 It moved to long wave in November 1978, taking over the 200 kHz frequency (1,500 metres) previously held by Radio 2 - later moved to 198 kHz as a result of international agreements aimed at avoiding interference (all ITU Region 1 MW/LW broadcast frequencies are divisible by 9).
 At this point, Radio 4 became available across all of the UK for the first time and the station officially became known as Radio 4 UK, a title that remained until 29 September 1984.

-For a time during the 1970s Radio 4 carried regional news bulletins Monday to Saturday.
+For a time during the 1970s, Radio 4 carried regional news bulletins Monday to Saturday.
 These were broadcast twice at breakfast, at lunchtime and at 17:55.
 There were also programme variations for the parts of England not served by BBC Local Radio stations.
-These included Roundabout East Anglia, a VHF opt-out of the Today programme broadcast from BBC East's studios in Norwich each weekday from 6.45 a.m. to 8.45 a.m.
+These included Roundabout East Anglia, a VHF opt-out of the Today programme broadcast from BBC East's studios in Norwich each weekday from 06:45{ to 08:45.
 Roundabout East Anglia came to an end in August 1980, ahead of the launch of BBC Radio Norfolk.

 All regional news bulletins broadcast from BBC regional news bases around England ended in August 1980, apart from in the southwest as until January 1983 there was no BBC Local Radio in the southwest so these news bulletins and its weekday morning regional programme, Morning Sou'West, continued to be broadcast from the BBC studios in Plymouth on VHF and on the Radio 4 medium wave Plymouth relay until 31 December 1982.

 The launch of Radio 5 on 27 August 1990 saw the removal of Open University, schools programming, children's programmes and the Study on 4/Options adult education slot from Radio 4's FM frequencies.
 Consequently, the full Radio 4 schedule became available on FM for the first time.
-However, adult educational and Open University programming returned to Radio 4 in 1994 when Radio 5 was closed to make way for the launch of BBC Radio 5 Live and were broadcast until the end of the 1990s on Sunday evenings on longwave only.
+However, adult educational and Open University programming returned to Radio 4 in 1994, when Radio 5 was closed to make way for the launch of BBC Radio 5 Live and were broadcast until the end of the 1990s, on Sunday evenings on long wave only.